riccardoklinger/osmdata.xyz/README.md

 |Building GPKG|290,00 GB|
 |**Sum**|**924,00 GB**|

-**Conclusion**
-If storage space plays a role, then the approach published here is recommended.
+**Conclusion**: If storage space plays a role, then the approach published here is recommended.
 If there is enough memory, you can skip the step of splitting the PBF files (03_osm_filter) and just transfer everything to the database.

 ## Utilized tools to create extracts
 - imposm3 --> https://github.com/omniscale/imposm3 (see Version 2 since 20190805)